 Australian Biological Farming Conference and Expo 2018

 This weekend in the Gold Coast from 9 - 12 November, people from all over the world are congregating for the annual event at Southern Cross University.
 It receives visitors from all over the world and people from all states in Australia.
 There will be up to 40 exhibitors and three international speakers: Jeff Moyer, Michael Phillips and Professor Carlo Leifert, plus over 25 other engaging speakers.
 ARMM has posted many articles about the amazing research on the benefits of near 100% pasture-fed cows, and the superior milk they produce with increased omega 3 and CLA health benefits, by Prof. Carlo Leifert.
 He has moved from the U.K. and now runs the new Centre for Organics Research at Southern Cross University.
-For more information on the expo: www.australianbiologicalfarmingconference.org/
+For more information on the expo: www.australianbiologicalfarmingconference.org/ or watch the videos from the conference here.

 A brief overview